 The Cognassist digital cognitive assessment identifies learners who need support and provides the evidence needed to claim LSF.
 Through a comprehensive learner report and personalised tutor and learner strategies, Cognassist provides the evidence-based framework required to have confidence in your compliance.

-LSF is financial assistance provided to education providers to help them support learners who have additional learning needs and/or disabilities.
-This support ensures that these students can access education on an equal basis to their peers by removing barriers.
+LSF is financial assistance for education providers, to help support learners with additional learning needs and/or disabilities.
+This support ensures that these students can access education on an equal basis by removing barriers.

 Case study